olofwalker/ting/README.md

 	restart ticket <id>                           - Restarts a ticket by moving it from 'done' to 'current' init project                                  - Initialize a new project in the current folder.

+## Ting configuration

+Ting stores a small configuration file the first time its executed.
+The configuration path:

+    ~/.ting/config.yaml

+The configuration file currently contains the name of the editor used when editing tickets.

 ## The name

 The name 'Ting' comes from an old Swedish/Scandinavian word for a meeting to resolve common issues.